+Do you know your break-even point?
 As a business owner, what keeps you up at night?
 You’re probably snickering at that question simply because the list of things could go on and on.
-Well I’ve had the opportunity to ask that question to business owners many times, and the most prominent answer is, cash flow, or should I say lack thereof.
+Well I’ve had the opportunity to ask that question to business owners many times, and the most prominent answer is cash flow, or should I say lack thereof.

 So wouldn’t it be good to know at what point during the month your business achieves the breakeven point?
 By the way, breakeven is when total revenue equals total costs.
 After all, up to the point in the month where your business achieves breakeven you haven’t earned a dime of profit yet.
 All your money has gone to just pay the business operating costs.

-First you calculate your contribution margin.
-You do this by taking your Total Income, subtract your Variable Costs, and then divide by Total Income.
+First, you calculate your contribution margin.
+You do this by taking your Total Income, subtracting your Variable Costs, and then dividing by Total Income.
 Here’s a simple example… you have $50,000 of total income, you subtract $10,000 of variable costs, then divide by $50,000, and your contribution margin is .80.

-Now taking it one step further, assuming there's 20 business days in a month your business generates $2,500 or revenue per day.
-Divide your breakeven point of $43,750 by $2,500, and in this example the business will achieve breakeven in 17.5 business days.
+Now taking it one step further, assuming there are 20 business days in a month your business generates $2,500 of revenue per day.
+Divide your breakeven point of $43,750 by $2,500, and in this example, the business will achieve breakeven in 17.5 business days.